This Thailand road trip goes beyond the usual Bangkok itinerary — think elephant safaris, kiteboarding, and postcard-worthy hikes!

 At the 157m-high peak, we were rewarded with panoramic views of the Gulf of Thailand and the surrounding mountain range.

-Entrance fee: ฿200 — Keep this ticket as it covers entry to the entire park!
+*Pro-tip: Keep your entrance ticket as you’ll need it for entry to different parts of the park!

 Address: 4XH5+X42, Khao Daeng, Kui Buri District, Prachuap Khiri Khan 77150, Thailand.
 Park at Khao Sam Roi Yot National Park Visitor Centre.

 Our second hike was to the iconic Phraya Nakhon Cave.
 The route is split into two sections — the first was a 20-minute hike along the coast.

 Fair warning, this portion has some steep sections and most of it isn’t shaded — so bring lots of water and sunblock!
 The first section ends at Laem Sala Beach, where we stopped for drinks at a restaurant.

 There’s an option to skip this first section by taking a short boat ride (฿200/pax one-way) from near the entrance of the hike.

 The second half of the hike is a 25-minute uphill climb to Phraya Nakhon Cave.
 Thankfully, the path is shaded by tall trees.

 Once you hike up 430 metres, it’s a descent down several flights of stairs into Phraya Nakhon Cave.
 By this time we were already pretty tired and we were grateful the air was a lot cooler here.

 Hike a little further down to reach the main attraction, Khuha Kharuehat Pavilion — built in 1890 in honour of King Chulalongkorn (Rama V)!
 This cave has been visited by several kings including King Prajadhipok (Rama VII), who inscribed his name on cavern walls.